barnacl437/Barnacl437/README.md

 ## do
 Being a translator is not really hard, I recently submitted a (kinda) complete vi translation to an emulation project not gonnuh mention here.
 Yes I meant you can just understand at least English and your local speak (if any).
 Might be a boring, wasting time, if you think so, but nvm am enjoying it rn so uhhh

-translating new valve game as a community localisation project. taking ages since im lazy lmao (edit: yeah actually altho as a part time job, i am still dedicating many of my free times just to do this and surfing the net ngl its a boredom) html/css _minor_ literation.
-I made a simple css file out of some css sample codes from the internet and made it a bit monospaced paranoid-ish looking. just a silly test tho, but you can find it in my [github.io repo](https://github.com/barnacl437/barnacl437.github.io). enjoy!!!1!1!111!111!11!1!!!
+translating new valve game as a community localisation project. taking ages since im lazy lmao (edit: yeah actually altho as a part time job, i am still dedicating many of my free times just to do this and surfing the net ngl its a boredom) (edit2: the project is now temporarily halted due to lessening interest in it) has some html/css literation.
+I made a website, as well as a simple css file out of some css sample codes from the internet and what i've learned from my it lesson and made it a bit monospaced paranoid-ish looking. just a silly test tho, but you can find it in my [github.io repo](https://github.com/barnacl437/barnacl437.github.io). enjoy!!!1!1!111!111!11!1!!! reckon gotta learn js later

 ## unpopular opinion
 vi/vim/nvim are all good lock screens.